Peroxone

 Description

-Peroxone is an Advanced Oxidation Process (AOP) that is used to treat soil and groundwater contaminated with volatile organic compounds (VOCs), semi-volatile organic compounds SVOCs, polynuclear aromatic hydrocarbon (PAH), petroleum hydrocarbons, metals, and materials that are used in the manufacture of explosives.
+Peroxone is an Advanced Oxidation Process (AOP) used to treat soil and groundwater contaminated with volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), polynuclear aromatic hydrocarbon (PAH), petroleum hydrocarbons, metals, and materials used in the manufacture of explosives.
 The Peroxone process is based on the use of ozone in conjunction with hydrogen peroxide to produce highly energetic particles called hydroxyl radicals.
 These radicals react with and oxidize most organic contaminants in solution.
 Peroxone is a class of oxidizers described in reduction/oxidation.

 Limitations and Concerns